wuihee/cycling-safety-analysis/README.md

 - I then purchased a USB to TTL adaptor to connect the sensor to my Windows laptop.
 - For the sensor to work, I needed to install the [CP210x USB to UART drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
 - In addition, for the software to recognize the sensor, I needed to identify COM ports in the device manager by Actions &rarr; Add Legacy Hardware &rarr; And installing Ports (COM & LPT).

-### Testing Procedure

-- Using the software provided, I tested the distance measuring capabilities of the sensor at intervals of 0.5 meters, from 0.5 meters to 5.0 meters.
-- I quickly realized that the sensor would lose a lot of it's accuracy in bright daylight.
-- The default software allowed me to export the data in an excel file format, which I proceeded to extract the data from and graph using Matplotlib.

 ### Raspberry Pi Setup